Tom-Hirschberger/MMM-CommandToNotification/README.md

 - the scripts will be iterated every 10 seconds
 - the script "scripts/randomInteger.js" gets called every iteration
   - a random number between -10 and 10 is produced
-  - the timeout of the script is 5 seconds.
-If the script does not produce any output within 5 seconds the call will be aborted and no notifications will be send
+  - the timeout of the script is 1000 milliseconds.
+If the script does not produce any output within 1000 milliseconds the call will be aborted and no notifications will be send
   - if the script produces output the output will be send as payload of the notifications TEST1 and TEST2
 - the script "scripts/randomNumberJson.js" will be called every fourth iteration because a three skips are configured
   - the script calculates a random number between -50 and 20 and produces a json object containing two values ("integer" and "float").
 The float value is the random number the integer value the random number rounded as integer.
-  - the timeout of the script is set to 10 seconds
+  - the timeout of the script is set to 2000 milliseconds
   - the result of the script (JSON object as string) will be send as payload of notification TEST3 while TEST4 will be send with payload "true"
   - As the condition `returnCode` is set to `[0,1,2]` the notifications `TEST3` and `TEST4` only will be send if the script `./randomNumberJson.js` only will be send if the script exits with code 0, 1 or 2